harmeetsingh/BeReal/README.md

 ### Misc

-TODOs - I've left these in the project to explain how I would implement this in a real project and if I had more time.
+TODOs - I've left these in the project for areas which I would improve if I had more time.